 This chapter is relevant to the grim warning at the front of the 2017 CICM Primary Syllabus, which threatens the exam candidate that "for all sections of the Syllabus an understanding of ... physiology at the extremes of age... is expected".
-If so, then it is not expected with the same ardour as many other subjects, as it has only ever appeared once in the exam.
-Question 19 from the first paper of 2015 asked the candidates to "describe the effects of ageing on the cardiovascular system", generating a pass rate of 29%.
+If so, then it is not expected with the same ardour as many other subjects, as it has only ever appeared twice in the exam.
+Question 12 from the second paper of 2022 and Question 19 from the first paper of 2015 asked the candidates to "describe the effects of ageing on the cardiovascular system", of which the first had generated a pass rate of 29%.
 For the remaining 71%, this chapter offers a short summary of the main points.

 - Structural changes:

 - LVOT narrowing

 - Degeneration of sympethetic innervation

 - Thickening of arterial walls